ynchuang/ynchuang.github.io/_pages/about.md

 ### News
 ---
+- Jan.
+2026: One papers have accepted by EACL 2025!

+- Nov.
+2025: Three papers have accepted by NeurIPS 2025!

 - Aug.
 2025: Three papers have accepted by EMNLP 2025!

 - May 2025: I started my internship as a research intern at Google DeepMind!